MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-product-recommendation.md

 1. Create a data source named **eCommerce**, choose the import option, and select the **Text/CSV** connector.

-1. Enter the URL for eCommerce contacts https://aka.ms/ciadclasscontacts.
+1. Enter the URL for eCommerce contacts: [https://aka.ms/ciadclasscontacts](https://aka.ms/ciadclasscontacts).

 1. While editing the data, select **Transform** and then **Use First Row as Headers**.